How to increase your chances of retiring before 65

 Invest—the right way

 It’s important to make sure your money is working hard for you as you save for early retirement.
-Frank Delia, another financial advisor with Truist, says it’s not a good idea to just put your money in savings accounts or certificates of deposit because interest rates for those are at rock bottom.
+Frank Delia, another financial advisor with Truist Advisory Services, says it’s not a good idea to just put your money in savings accounts or certificates of deposit because interest rates for those might not be high enough to help you reach your goals.

-“If you have money sitting in a savings account, and inflation’s at 6%, then you’re losing money,” agrees Yanette Sullivan, also a financial advisor at Truist.
+“If you have money sitting in a savings account, and inflation’s at 6%, then you’re losing money,” agrees Yanette Sullivan, also a financial advisor with Truist Advisory Services.

-If you’re looking to supplement your retirement accounts with a brokerage account, consider using a robo-advisor.
-Robo-advisors use automated technology to help you meet your goals—both near- and long-term.
-And robo-advisors like Truist Invest Pro even give you access to human advisors who can talk with you about your goals and how to reach them.
+If you’re looking to supplement your retirement accounts with a brokerage account, consider using automated investing.
+These investing platforms help you meet your goals—both near- and long-term—by analyzing your portfolio daily and making adjustments when necessary.
+Truist Invest‘s platform even combines advanced technology with professional advisors who talk with you about your goals, help you set up your portfolio, and fine-tune your investment strategy.

 “As we get closer to retirement,” Delia says, “we need to review to make sure our investments are positioned properly in case of a market decline.”